 "I mean, I got pinned by Adm.
 Mullen and it was great," said SPC Matthew Zaragoza, a Buena Park, Ca. native with Company C, 2nd Battalion, 502nd Infantry Regiment, 2nd Brigade Combat Team, 101st Airborne Division (Air Assault).
 "It was definitely a big honor for me," said Zaragoza, who received a Bronze Star with Valor and a Purple Heart for his actions on Sept.
 17, when he continued attacks on insurgents after receiving wounds from enemy fire.
-Before the Soldiers" award ceremony, Mullen told the STRIKE Brigade he was extremely impressed with the unit's performance and thanked them for their efforts.
+242 Before the Soldiers' award ceremony, Mullen told the STRIKE Brigade he was extremely impressed with the unit's performance and thanked them for their efforts.
 "To do what the American people are asking you to do and do it in a way that quite frankly, is better than I've ever seen in the over four decades I've been serving," said Mullen.
 "We're extremely grateful for that and we just never will forget it."
 Traveling with Mullen were celebrities working with the USO on their Holiday Troop Visit.
 The stars included professional athlete Lance Armstrong, country music singer Kix Brooks and comedians Robin Williams, Kathleen Madigan and Lewis Black.
 The celebrities shook hands, posed for pictures, signed autographs and expressed their gratitude towards the CTFS Soldiers.
 "It's important for me to come here and physically say thanks, I mean seriously, it's that important," said Black.
 "It makes me feel like I've given something back to these guys who give to us."
 Mullen and the USO team then left for Kandahar Airfield to perform for the troops stationed there and greatly lifted the morale of the STRIKE Soldiers.

 "Meeting the stars really made my day," said SPC Charles Parino, a Royalton, Ill. native with STRIKE's Company A, 2nd Brigade Special Troops Battalion.
 "It was cool of them to come all the way over here just to say thanks."
-16-31 December 2012 4/203 ANA Commander's conference.
-On 17 DEC 12, BG Raziq, the 4/203 ANA BDE CDR hosted all KDK commanders at CAMP MAIWAND to conduct a back brief of the winter campaign plan (OPERATION UNITY OF THE NATION).
-Each KDK gave a general overview of the enemy situation in their AO, along with their general course of action over the winter along with any current logistical problems.
-Checkpoint closure.
-As of 31 DEC 12 37 checkpoints had been closed down, 10 had been identified to be transferred to the MOI, and 11 were still awaiting closure.
-17 - 31December 1944 The Regiment received orders to be prepared to move to Bastogne by 1400hrs, 18 December 1944.
-The Regiment departed on schedule and arrived at Mande St. Etienne, Belgium at about 0400hrs on 19 December 1944.
-The Regiment was given order to occupy a Regimental defense sector near Longchamps, Belgium.
-During the period of 19 - 31 December 1944 the Regiment occupied a 7000 yard defensive sector, repelled two major attacks and several small attacks in which ten enemy tanks were destroyed, 193 prisoners captured, and estimated 700 casualties inflicted in addition to the 195 known enemy dead.
-The Regiment made three counter attacks sustaining 195 casualties.

 17 December 1968 A/1-502 conducted security of T-Bone with A/1-502, 16 element RIF to LZ Sally.
 A/1-502 (-) was lifted via "hook" from T-Bone to LZ Sally.
 B/1-502 continued RIF operations, vic.
 YD6121.
 B/1-502 sprang and ambush, vic.
 YD6120 against unknown size enemy element.
 Illumination and artillery were called in with negative results.
 C/1-502 (-) was lifted from LZ Sally to FSB T-Bone.
 C/1-502, 26 element and 2 PF platoons conducted search and clear operation, vic.
 YD6139.
 The area had just been swept by 3-5 task force, but C/1-502, 26 element and PF's killed 3 VC and captured 2 weapons.
 D/1-502 secured An LO Bridge.
 17 December 1970 Operation JEFFERSON GLEN/MONSOON PLAN 70: Delta Company, 1st Battalion, 502d Infantry at grid YD775018 was cleaning up at a stream when one NVA came up to the stream.
 Security Soldiers and NVA spotted each other at the same time.
 NVA dropped his weapon and fled south down the stream.
-The Security Soldier engaged him and resulted in one NVA KIA and one AK47 captured and other items the enemy was caring.
+The Security Soldier engaged him and resulted in one NVA KIA and one AK47 captured and other items the enemy was carrying.
 Also at the same time of contact, members of the platoon saw two other NVA who fled north.
 They were engaged with negative results.
-17 December 1999 The Sabaulauski Air Assault School reopens at its current location.
+18 December 1944 The 502nd leaves Camp Mourmelon France enroute to Bastogne, Belgium.